frin6/dynamic-football-stats/README.md

 The data were taken from an open-source repository (https://github.com/openfootball/football.json/tree/master).

-The real objective of the repository was to test actual capabilities of Cursor and Vercel.
+The real objective of the repository was to test actual capabilities of Cursor and Vercel (sorry for the bad documentation).